targetteal/o2-pt/rule-book.md

 ### Example-based proposals only

 The item owner must explain the _Tension_ and give an example about a past or present situation where each part of the crafted proposal would solve or reduce the _Tension_.
-That is mandatory.

 If the _Facilitator_ deems that the item owner has failed to present the required example and explanations, the _Facilitator_ must discard the proposal.
 Nevertheless, the _Facilitator_ should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.

-### Structural changes only
+### Organizational Structure updates only

-To be a valid output for the _Adapt Mode_, the proposal should be composed only of structural changes.
+To be a valid output for the _Adapt Mode_, the proposal should be composed only of _Circle_ _Organizational Structure_ updates.
 If that is not the case, any participant can raise a Rule Book violation objection.

 ### Personal expression equivalence